NO LESS: Novel Opportunities for Light Exotic Searches at the SPS: BDF detector options

 In the minimal configuration, the current location of NA62 subdetectors is kept with no modification to the layout downstream of 33.5\,m from the centre of the BDF target, corresponding approximately to the location of the large-angle veto station 6.
 All detectors upstream of this point have to be removed from ECN3 and TCC8 to make space for the BDF target complex.

 In this configuration, the vacuum tube has to be ended at 33.5\,m, which requires a new end cap with a larger diameter than the present one.
-Currently, section 15 of the vacuum tube after the large-angle veto station 6 starts at 33.155\,m from the centre of the BDF target, in principle (according to \cite{SHiP:2025ows} page 8) still allowing the space for the placing of the SND detector and of the veto hodoscope upstream of the decay volume.
+Currently, section 15 of the vacuum tube after the large-angle veto station 6 starts at 33.155\,m from the centre of the BDF target, in principle (according to \cite{SHiP:2025ows} page 8) still allowing the space for placing of the SND detector and of the veto hodoscope upstream of the decay volume.
 The simulation of this configuration still assumes the decay volume to start at 33.5\,m.
-For the final states with charged FIP daughter particles, the end of the decay volume corresponds to the first spectrometer station.
-For the final states with only neutral daughter particles, the decay volume end is located at the ECal.
-The requirement of having at least a 10\,cm separation between the neutral particle positions at the ECal plane induces an effective reduction of the decay volume for the neutral final states.
+For final states including charged FIP daughter particles, the end of the decay volume corresponds to the first spectrometer station.
+For final states with only neutral daughter particles, the decay volume's endpoint is located at the ECal.
+The requirement of having at least a 10\,cm separation between the neutral particle positions at the ECal plane induces an effective reduction of the decay volume for neutral final states.

+This configuration is also simulated with the option of the detector being off-axis.
+The impact on the signal acceptance is discussed in section~\ref{sec:reach}.